loum/logga/docs/docs/index.md

 ```

 But what if you want to log to a file?
 In this case you will have to provide configuration.
 The structure
 of the config is standard `logging`.
-In this case, place the following into a the file called `log.conf`
+For example, place the following configuration into a file called `log.conf`
 in the same directory as `you_beaut.py`:

 ``` sh title="Sample log.conf"